 Features and Build Quality

 SoundMAGIC ES18 is a 3.5mm noise isolating in-ear headphone.
-It offers excellent features at the price demanded by the manufacturer.
+It offers excellent features at a price demanded by the manufacturer.
 A 10mm driver is enclosed within its cans, much better as Creative EP630 offers 9mm drivers at the same price.

 It offers frequency range between 15Hz – 22KHz, FYI an adult human ear is capable of hearing sounds ranging at a max frequency of 13-15KHz.
 The earphones have a perforation at its back so as to allow free movement of air.
-The cable is 1.25m and is fairly long to satisfy the average human height.
+The cable is 1.25m and is relatively long to satisfy the average human height.
 The 3.5mm jack is L-shaped (more love there) and is gold-plated so as to reduce noise contamination.

 IMPORTANT!
 Must Read: Use in-ear headphones properly, Prevent hearing damage.

-SoundMAGIC ES18 are however not bass heavy like Creative EP630, they have distinctive sound with warm signature and the one that audiophiles appreciate.
+SoundMAGIC ES18 are however not bass heavy like Creative EP630; they have distinctive sound with warm signature and the one that audiophiles appreciate.

 I pretty much appreciate how SoundMAGIC ES18 offer best sound quality without spreading off too much.
 They’re like the silent warriors.
-I’d recommend these to anyone who has a tight budget and want bang for every buck paid.
+I’d recommend these to anyone who has a tight budget and wants bang for every buck paid.

-“It should rather be made illegal to compare Soundmagic ES18 with JBL, Skullcandy and Sennheiser earphones as products from these brands offer way too low quality sound for a similar price.”
+“It should rather be made illegal to compare Soundmagic ES18 with JBL, Skullcandy and Sennheiser earphones as products from these brands offer way too low-quality sound for a similar price.”

-I loved every bit of SoundMAGIC ES18 but there are tiny niggles that didn’t go down my throat very well.
-The build quality is pretty average, I believe SoundMAGIC recognized it and hence provided a carry pouch.
+I loved every bit of SoundMAGIC ES18, but there are tiny niggles that didn’t go down my throat very well.
+The build quality is pretty average; I believe SoundMAGIC recognized it and hence provided a carry pouch.
 Even the left, right markings can annoy you, as they aren’t quickly visible.

 SoundMAGIC ES18 has an overall excellent sound quality.
-Well if you want a thumping bass response then I’d suggest you go with Creative EP630 and if you want a better and ruggedly built in-ear headphones then Cowon EM1 is your best choice.
+Well if you want a thumping bass response then I’d suggest you go with Creative EP630 and if you want a better and ruggedly built in-ear headphones, then Cowon EM1 is your best choice.

-Rest is all upto you!
+Rest is all up to you!
 Have a great day!